b-knd/notes/Artificial Intelligence/The Master Algorithm/README.md

 * David Ackley, Geoff Hinton and Trry Sejnowski replaced deterministic neurons in Hopfield's networds with probabilistic ones with probability of finding network in a particular state as a Boltzmann distribution
 * This is known as Boltzmann machine, it learns by being alternately awake and asleep, then comparing statistics of states during 'dream' and yesterday's activities to change connection weights to match each other.

-## Climbing Mountains is Hyperspace
+## Climbing Mountains in Hyperspace
 **Perceptron Algorithm vs Backpropagation Algorithm**
 * Perception algorithm's signal is all or none (either right or wrong), in backpropagation, neuron adjusts weight accordingly based on returning signal and input after comparing output with desired output, gradually converging to value that allow it to discriminate between what is right and what is wrong
 **Backpropagation**